Guide on Sending New Year Newsletter and Ideas on What To Include

 New Year is a respawn point

-While Western markets don’t treat New Year as a holiday as big as Christmas, many people perceive the end of the calendar year as a “respawn point”.
+While Western markets don’t treat New Year as a holiday as big as Christmas, many people perceive the end of the calendar year as a “respawn point.”
 People treat this date as a symbol of starting a new life.
-According to last year’s YouGov survey, 37% of Americans planned to make New Year’s resolutions, and another 17% were unsure about it.
+According to this year’s YouGov survey, 31% of Americans planned to make New Year’s resolutions, and another 14% were unsure about it.

 Aside from setting goals for the future, New Year is the time to take stock, both global and personal.
 That’s why people are interested in yearly recaps of all kinds.
 One of the most popular personalized recaps is Spotify Wrapped.
 It’s a separate page in the app with yearly statistics of everything you’ve listened to with top artists, songs, and such.
 Each year Spotify also adds different creative quirks to their basic stats — for example, in 2023, they created an MBTI-style typology of listener personalities.
-Last year, 156 million Spotify users accessed the Spotify Wrapped page, which is 69% of their current Premium subscribers.
+Last year, 227 million Spotify users accessed the Spotify Wrapped page, almost all of their Premium subscribers.
 And, according to the CivicScience survey, 75% of Spotify users reported their Wrapped experience as positive or neutral.

 Spotify wrapped favorability survey 2022 and 2023.
 In 2023, 30% of users found it favorable, 45% — neutral, and 25% — unfavorable.